pudly/schmopera-hugo/content/articles/a-dreamy-psychological-thriller-vanessa-at-oper-frankfurt.md

 lastmod = "2017-09-17T13:23:00-04:00"
 preamble = "Main image: Canadian Jessica Strong (Vanessa) and Barbara Zechmeister (the Old Baroness; on floor facing away) in *Vanessa*, Oper Frankfurt, 2017.
 Photo: Barbara Aumüller." publishDate = "2017-09-17T12:46:00-04:00" short_description = "Thoma presents the trio of women as three generations of the same person: Erika, the Baroness and Vanessa herself are all one immortal woman, eternally alone and suffering, stuck in time forever and unable to move forward.
-The Baroness embodies Vanessa's future as a bitter widow, while her niece Erika represents her past as a hopeful, beautiful, innocent young girl.
-As Erika laments, \"Sometimes I am her niece/But mostly her shadow\"." slug = "a-dreamy-psychological-thriller-vanessa-at-oper-frankfurt" title = "A dreamy psychological thriller: Vanessa at Oper Frankfurt"
+The Baroness embodies Vanessa&#039;s future as a bitter widow, while her niece Erika represents her past as a hopeful, beautiful, innocent young girl.
+As Erika laments, &quot;Sometimes I am her niece/But mostly her shadow&quot;." slug = "a-dreamy-psychological-thriller-vanessa-at-oper-frankfurt" title = "A dreamy psychological thriller: Vanessa at Oper Frankfurt"
 +++